Supervision Rooted in Trauma-Aware, Anti-Oppressive Practice

 I orient my practice with the clear awareness that we practice social work on colonized land, belonging to Indigenous communities and First Nations peoples.
-I recognize the continuous harm caused by settler colonialism and support relational, reparative justice movements, the movement for black lives and white folks leveraging their unearned/unjust privileges to dismantle white supremacy and structural racism.
+I recognize the continuous harm caused by structural racism and settler colonialism and support relational, reparative justice movements, the movement for black lives and white folks leveraging their unearned/unjust privileges to dismantle white supremacy and structural racism.

 I am committed to creating a safe, confidential and supportive environment for deep, reflective practice growth, in service to your life’s work.
 Through my clinical supervision practice, I support folks in developing areas of their practice they are excited about—and want to gain expertise in—including clinical skill/wisdom, critical thinking skills, leadership skills, radical power analysis and a solid theoretical foundation in a variety of treatment approaches including trans-affirming, holistic, somatic, empowerment, embodiment, narrative, eco/feminist, restorative, intersectional, solution-focused, trauma-informed, person-centered, justice-centered and anti-oppressive.
 I support folks in developing skill in more traditional practice models as well, and—as with all theoretical explorations—we approach this study through a critical lens to identify the pieces of work that serve and support the intentions of our practice.

 Application Process for Supervision